kellydunn/golang-geo/README.md

 db, err := geo.HandleWithSQL()
 ```

-## geocoding

-There are now two possible Geocoders you can use with `golang-geo`

-  - Google Maps
-  - Open Street Maps (as provided by MapQuest)

-Both adhere to the Geocoder interface, which currently specifies a `Geocode` and `ReverseGeocode` method.

 # notes

   - `golang-geo` currently only uses metric measurements to do calculations
   - The `GO_ENV` environment variable it used to determine what environment should be used to query your database.
 If you wish to run `golang-geo` in a different environment, please specify this variable by either exporting it, adding it to your profile, or prepending your command line executable with `GO_ENV=environment`

-Thanks! ｡◕‿◕｡

 # roadmap
   - More Tests!